 The staff of the data center facility performs checks of the facility at least once a day, covering the facility's access points, cameras, and other aspects of a physical walk-through.
 A record is kept that describes the types of checks performed, the time, and the person who performed them.
-Records are kept for not less than one year and reviewed with external auditors on an annual basis as part of the WebTrust for Certification Authorities audit.
+Records are kept for not less than one year and reviewed with external auditors on an annual basis as part audits performed according to Section 8 (see Section 8.0 Compliance Audits and Other Assessment: Table - Required Best-Practices Annual Audits which includes specific criteria that each audit satisfies).